syvb/iter.ca/content/post/hostnames.md

 Tailscale offers a solution to this problem: the [`tailscale cert`](https://tailscale.com/kb/1153/enabling-https/), which provisions a [Let's Encrypt](https://letsencrypt.org/) certificate for your `ts.net` subsubdomain using a DNS challenge.
 The Tailscale client asks the Tailscale backend to update the DNS for a subdomain to prove ownership of the domain.
 The private key and certificate signing request are generated locally, so Tailscale servers never know your private key.

 All certificates issued by [Let's Encrypt](https://letsencrypt.org/) are appended to a public [Certificate Transparency](https://certificate.transparency.dev/) log.
 Certificates are added to a tamper-evident Merkle tree (like a blockchain, except each certificate gets its own block) by certificate authorities after they are issued.Browser require that certain certificates appear in Certificate Transparency logs, and this includes the ones issued for `ts.net` subdomains.
 We can search through these Certificate Transparency logs to find all domains that have certificates issued for them.
 We can use this to find out what hostnames people are running `tailscale cert` on!
+Keep in mind that this data is biased towards hostnames that people want to create certificates for, so it might not be representive of all hostnames.

 ## The data